 The United Arab Emirates is a small country, but it’s packed with exciting places for visitors to check out and fall in love with.
 From modern buildings to cultural hot-spots, there’s a little bit of everything.
-This what makes the UAE one of the hottest tourist destinations in the world.
+This what makes the UAE one of the hottest tourist destinations

 The Burj Al Arab is best known for being the only 7-star hotel in Dubai.
 Every visitor to Dubai needs a picture of the sail-boat shaped hotel.
 You can look at it from the beach, book an afternoon tea at the hotel, or visit during sunset, when the bright sky illuminates its silhouette.